CiscoDevNet/context-service-sample-code/Webapp_Sample_Project/README.md

 * Tomcat 8.x

 ## Getting Started
 This procedure is for Mac OS and Linux.
-Windows users should use Bash or Cygwin to follow this procedure.
+Windows users should use Git Bash to follow this procedure.

 To set up sample code components: